Trade Show Attendee Data for SDRs: A Complete Guide

 What Are Common Mistakes SDRs Make with Trade Show Attendee Data?

 Even with great data, execution matters.
-Avoid these pitfalls:
+I keep seeing the same pitfalls:

-• Starting too late: If you begin outreach the week before the event, most prospects already have full calendars.
+- Starting too late: If you begin outreach the week before the event, most prospects already have full calendars.
 Start 3-5 weeks out.
+Seriously.

-• Generic messaging: "I saw you are attending [event]" is not personalization.
-Reference their specific LinkedIn post, a session they mentioned, or a challenge their company faces.
+- Generic messaging: "I saw you're attending [event]" is not personalization.
+Reference their specific LinkedIn post, a session they mentioned, or a challenge their company is facing.
+Do the work.

-• Skipping post-event follow-up: Many SDR teams invest in pre-event outreach but drop the ball after the show.
+- Skipping post-event follow-up: Many SDR teams invest in pre-event outreach but drop the ball after the show.
 The 48 hours after an event ends are the highest-conversion window.
+Don't let your leads go cold while you're filing expense reports.

-• Ignoring Tier 2 and Tier 3 contacts: Not every attendee becomes a meeting today, but adding them to a nurture sequence keeps you top of mind for the next event or buying cycle.
+- Ignoring Tier 2 and 3 contacts: Not every attendee becomes a meeting today.
+Adding them to a nurture sequence keeps you top of mind for the next event or buying cycle.

-• Not tracking ROI per event: Log which events produce the most qualified meetings and pipeline.
+- Not tracking ROI per event: Log which events produce the most qualified meetings and pipeline.
 Double down on those next quarter and cut the rest.
+If an event doesn't produce pipeline two quarters in a row, stop going.

 How WhoGoes Helps SDRs Get Trade Show Attendee Data